Differentiable Bilevel Programming for Stackelberg Congestion Games: Introduction

-Recently, the machine learning (ML) community has discovered a range of new applications of bilevel programming, e.g., hyperparameter tuning \citep{maclaurin2015gradient} and neural architecture search \citep{liu2018darts}.
-A common feature in the bilevel programs derived from these ML applications is that their lower level is a deep learning problem \citep{lecun2015deep, goodfellow2016deep}.
-In other words, they can be interpreted as a Stackelberg game in which the follower trains a deep neural network (DNN) \emph{according to the instruction of a leader}.
-This means the leader knows the process through which the follower achieves the best response, and can express it \emph{explicitly} through \emph{that} process as a mapping of the leader's decision.
-Take neural architecture search \citep{liu2018darts} for example.
-The goal is to find the optimal DNN architecture for a learning task.
-It can be viewed as a Stackelberg game in which a leader designs the DNN structure while the follower trains the DNN accordingly.
-The best response of the follower --- a local solution to the deep learning problem --- is the output of the training process.
-Since this process is coded as a numeric computer program, the leader can evaluate the gradient of their objective function by \emph{differentiable programming}, a computational paradigm that finds the gradient of an algorithmic structure based on automatic differentiation (AD) \citep{baydin2018automatic}.
-AD exploits the fact that a computer program, however complicated as it may be, can be decomposed into a sequence of elementary arithmetic operations and functions.
-By applying the chain rule repeatedly to these operations and functions, the derivative of the program's outputs with respect to any inputs can be computed automatically, using a number of arithmetic operations tightly bound by that required to produce the output for the original program \citep{griewank1989automatic}.
-The concept of differential programming is general and flexible.
-For example, DNN itself is a differentiable program (DiP).
-In fact, the ability to quickly \emph{unroll} --- or differentiate through --- extremely complex DNN using AD was a key to the success of the modern ML enterprise \citep{rumelhart1986learning, lecun1996effiicient}.
-However, an algorithm that trains a DNN may also be treated as a DiP, and hence be similarly ``unrolled".
-Having witnessed the power of differentiable programming in tackling ML-inspired applications, one naturally wonders whether that power can be harnessed to meet the challenges posed by SCGs.
-In this study, we set out to answer that question.
+Recently, the machine learning (ML) community has discovered several new applications of bilevel programming.
+A common feature in these bilevel programs is that their lower level is a deep learning problem \citep{goodfellow2016deep}.
+In other words, they can be interpreted as a Stackelberg game in which the follower trains a deep neural network (DNN) {according to the instruction of a leader}. { This training process, encoded as a numeric computer program, can be differentiated using \textit{differentiable programming}, a computational paradigm that finds the gradient of an algorithmic structure based on automatic differentiation (AD).} AD exploits the fact that a computer program, however complicated it may be, can be decomposed into a sequence of elementary arithmetic operations and functions \citep{baydin2018automatic}.
+By applying the chain rule recursively to these operations and functions, the derivative of the program's outputs with respect to any inputs can be computed automatically and efficiently \citep{griewank1989automatic}.
+The concept of differentiable programming is general and flexible.
+For example, DNN itself is a differentiable program.
+In fact, the ability to quickly ``unroll" --- i.e., calculate the gradient for --- extremely complex DNN using AD was a key to the success of modern ML enterprises \citep{rumelhart1986learning, lecun1996effiicient}.
+However, one may also view an algorithm that trains a DNN as a differentiable program and then unrolls it with AD.